-Information and Communications Technology:
+Information and Communications Technology

-The ATSB's Information and Communications Technology (ICT) Strategic Plan and Roadmap is designed to provide a roadmap for the information, communications and technology in support of our organisational objectives.
-This document provides a roadmap for the ICT and Business Services section to support the agency to deliver on its mission and objectives over that time period.

-Better collaboration will result as the ATSB moves away from owning and operating our ICT infrastructure to buying these as a service.
-The ATSB has a plan to leverage cloud technologies and transition to an alternative managed services model.
+The ATSB's Information and Communications Technology (ICT) Strategic Plan and Roadmap is designed to provide a plan for information, communications and technology in support of our organisational objectives.
+Improvements in collaboration will continue as the ATSB moves away from owning and operating our ICT infrastructure towards consuming these as a service where possible.
+The ATSB continues to leverage cloud technologies and transition to an alternative managed services model.